sandhiya1912/Sandhiya-Pomman/README.md

 ## 💼 My Projects

-Here are some of the key projects I’ve worked on:
+Here are some of the projects I’ve worked on:

 ### [1️.
 Smart Grid and Energy Optimization System](https://github.com/sandhiya1912/Smart_Grid_System)
 A Java-based smart grid system that optimizes energy consumption, with simulations using Python libraries.